 When it makes sense to change your credit card due date

-There’s a few possible strategies when it comes to changing your credit card due date.
+There are a few possible strategies for changing your credit card payment due date.
 Everyone has different needs, so do what works for you.
 Here are a few reasons you might want to change it.

-Consistently making on-time payments is the biggest factor weighing into your credit score.
-If forgetfulness is more your struggle, consider shifting your credit card bill payments to land on the same day (and close to other large payment dates, such as rent, mortgage, or car payments).
+Consistently making on-time payments is the biggest factor in getting a good credit score.
+If forgetfulness is more of a struggle, consider shifting your credit card bill payments to land on the same day (and close to other large payment dates, such as rent, mortgage or car payments).

-By doing this, you only have to remember one date, and you can get every payment made at once.
-But there’s one obvious downside: If you forget your payment date, that could also mean a lot of late payments all at once.
+By doing this, you only have to remember one date, and you can make all of your major payments at once.
+But there’s one downside, if you forget your payment date, that could also mean a lot of late payments all at once.
 As an extra precaution, set reminders on your phone and calendar.

-If this reflects your situation, it may be best to spread your payments week to week so that you have an even payment schedule.
-This billing scenario may also work best for freelancers and gig workers, who don’t have salaried hours or specific paydays and rely on variable income.
+If this reflects your situation, it may be best to spread your payments week to week so you have a consistent payment schedule.
+This billing scenario may work best for freelancers and gig workers who rely on variable income without specific paydays.

-If you pay rent on the 1st and your car payment on the 2nd, schedule your credit card payments to land on the 16th.
-This way, they’re right in the middle of your two biggest installment payments, giving you a bit of breathing room.
+If you pay rent on the first of the month and your car payment on the second, schedule your credit card monthly payments to land on the 16th.
+This way, your due dates are right in the middle of your two biggest installment payments, giving you a bit of breathing room.

 What to do if you can’t change your due date